celllamb/P231_NGS/README.md

 ## Features

-- Performs multi-species read mapping and analysis
+- Multi-species read mapping and analysis
-- Calculates species proportions with various metrics (Raw and Normalized proportions)
+- Species proportion calculation with confidence intervals
-- Supports multiple mapping stringency settings
+- Multiple mapping stringency settings
-- Provides both raw and genome-size normalized proportions
+- Genome-size normalized proportions

-- Generates detailed results including primary, secondary, and supplementary alignments
-- Calculates statistics for total mapped reads across all species
-- Implements parallel processing for improved performance on large datasets
-- Dynamic chunk size determination for optimal memory usage
-- Generates visualizations of mapping results
+## Alignment Definitions

+To better understand the analysis results, it's important to be familiar with the following alignment types:

+### Definitions

+- **Primary**: A read alignment that the aligner considers to be the "best" alignment.
+Each read can have at most one primary alignment across all species.
+- **Secondary**: Alternative alignments of a read that are not considered the best.
+- **Supplementary**: Alignments of parts of a read that did not align as part of the primary or secondary alignments.

+These definitions are crucial for interpreting the results of the multi-species genomic analysis.
+The tool primarily focuses on primary alignments to calculate species proportions, ensuring that each read contributes to only one species in the final analysis.

 ## Prerequisites

 - Python 3.6 or higher
 - BWA (Burrows-Wheeler Aligner)
 - Samtools
-- Python libraries: pandas, matplotlib, numpy, scipy, pysam, biopython, psutil
+- Python libraries: pandas, matplotlib, numpy, scipy, biopython

 ## Installation